javialadid/nasax/frontend/README.md

 * Thumbnails navigation with dragging scroll for desktop and mobile
 * Autoplay
 * Fullscreen with zoom and pinch

+## AI Assistance
+Helping summarizing and extracting structured data from poorly formatted data coming from NASA API.

+## Service Worker
+Acting as a cache for those images that lack the proper cache response headers.
+This made every visit to EPIC always as slow as could be.

 ## Design Choices